 There were also people there from the Wolf Sanctuary to build awareness about wolves, and the boys were given the opportunity to pet a real wolf, so that was a real treat!
-Kyle had to buy a stuffed wolf to remember his experience petting “Ghost.”
+My youngest had to buy a stuffed wolf to remember his experience petting “Ghost.”

 We have visited many zoos, but we couldn’t pass up the opportunity to spend a beautiful, sunny day at the Cheyenne Mountain Zoo, the only mountain zoo in the United States.
 Because of the way the zoo was built onto the mountainside, many platforms put us up close or even above the animals, which I thought was cool.
 So we climbed up a tower and walked over the grizzly bear display.
 We were able to walk up to the giraffes and observe them at eye level.
 The views were awesome, and there was even a chair lift ride you could take over the Zoo.

 We spent about a half an hour watching the Wyoming Toads try to “catch” their dinner, which caused many giggles.

 The newly opened Australia Walkabout had kangaroos and wallabies roaming free throughout the area, and an Australian Aviary, where Kyle happily fed birds (along with 50 other people at a time).
 I don’t think the birds were very hungry.
 Peacocks roamed the streets, and we spotted them in trees and even using a crosswalk!

 This animal looked just like a snake, but was actually not a snake at all.
 Kyle was fascinated and enjoyed watching it slither around its cage viagra cheap uk.